Prescribing Psychotropics in Physical Illness - 2 days course

-This course will discuss choice of antidepressant in patients with heart failure, including those with comorbid conditions such as cardiac disease and diabetes.
+This two-day psychotropic medication training course will discuss the choice of antidepressants in patients with heart failure, including those with comorbid conditions such as cardiac disease and diabetes.
 The evidence base for the safe and effective use of antidepressants in the cardiac patient will be discussed, as well as drug interactions, relative contraindications, and management of side effects.

 We will address the difficulties of using antidepressants in patients with gastrointestinal problems, including inflammatory bowel diseases.
 Particular attention will be paid to the relative likelihood of various drug options to cause, contribute to or even ameliorate pre-existing gastric symptoms.
 The use of antidepressants to treat neuropathic pain will be discussed, and how to separately manage depression in patients already taking antidepressants for this purpose.